DND-IT/avif-go/README.md

 There are a couple of libraries to encode/decode AVIF images in Go, and even though they do the job well, they have some limitations that don't satisfy my needs:

-- They either depend on libraries to be installed on the system to be built and/or later be executed.
+- They need dependencies to be installed on the system to either build the app or later execute it.
-- They rely on a WASM runtime — which is actually a really smart idea! — but it has a big impact on performance.
+- They rely on a WASM runtime - which is actually a really smart idea! - but it has a big impact on performance.

 **avif-go** uses CGO to create a static implementation of AVIF, so you don't need to have `libavif` (or any of its sub-dependencies) installed to build or run your Go application.